A Guide To Managing & Reducing Your Debt

 The most important thing is to develop and implement a plan to deal with it.
 Without one, you could end up floundering around and find yourself overwhelmed by your debt instead of managing it:

-Prioritise your debts.
+- Prioritise your debts.
 Missing any payment is to be avoided but doing so with some is more likely to have serious consequences than with others.
-If you have a mortgage and/or a homeowner loan, make them your absolute priorities and pay them regularly if you possibly can.
+If you have a mortgage and/or a secured loan, make them your absolute priorities and pay them regularly if you possibly can.
 Not doing so could see you lose your home.
-Likewise any finance packages secured on a vehicle like hire purchase agreements or personal contract plans.
+Likewise any finance packages secured on a vehicle like a hire purchase agreement or personal contract plan.
 If you need your vehicle for work, make paying these your second priority after your home.
 These are called your priority debts

-Be honest with your creditors.
+- Be honest with your creditors.
 If you know that you’re struggling try to pre-empt stressful calls by contacting your creditors first.
 Have a list of income and expenses ready because some will ask for you to come up with a plan to pay what you owe and the more pro-active you are, the more likely it is that they will give you a little more time to get back on track.
+Learn about credit problems

 It may take some time to implement the plan and to gradually deal with your debt.
-But the fact that you do will be noted by the credit reference agencies and the impact on your credit score will be positive.
+But the fact that you do will be noted by the credit reference agencies and the impact on your credit score will be positive (your bad credit rating gradually improve).
 Once you have got things under control and have a balanced budget then you may be able to consider moderate amounts of borrowing in the future.